tao.js Adapter for React

 Removing a ComponentHandler

-Just like you can remove a handler from the TAO, the Adapter
+Just like you can remove a handler from the TAO, the Adapter allows you to remove a Component

-.
+handler by using removeComponentHandler.
 Because you will generally not add a Component

 handler with an anonymous inline function, it's likely you will easily have a reference to the

-s constructor even if that reference is imported.
+Components constructor even if that reference is imported.

 import MyComponent from './MyComponent';